nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctl_srv.rst

 * :ref:`bt_mesh_lightness_srv_readme`

-The state of the extended Lightness Server model is for the most part bound to states in the Light CTL Server.
+The state of the extended Light Lightness Server model is for the most part bound to states in the Light CTL Server.
 The only exception is the Lightness range state, which is exposed to the application through the :c:member:`bt_mesh_light_ctl_srv_handlers.lightness_range_update` callback of the Light CTL Server model.

-In addition to the extended Lightness Server model, the Light CTL Server model is associated with a Light Temperature model on a subsequent element.
+In addition to the extended Light Lightness Server model, the Light CTL Server model is associated with a Light Temperature model on a subsequent element.
 Unlike the extended models, the associated models do not share subscription lists, but still share states.

 Persistent storage